sflavelle/writing/Incompatible Time (AHiT)/Chapters/02 - Back Then/03 - The Spaceship.md

 She closed and tightened the vault door.
 She noted that she didn't feel comfortable just leaving it at that - perhaps she'd use her earnings from the film shoots to buy a good lock before she powered up the engines and *finally* resumed her journey back home.

-"*Well hello there, kiddo!*"
+"*Well helloooo there, kiddo!*"

 Hat Kid spun around to see Snatcher emerge through the carpet.
 Her brow furrowed. *But...
 I haven't met you yet...*

 "*Now, I can't say I entirely understand how your whole deal with Time works,*" the ghost began, eyeing her carefully, "*but I felt the need to come up and ask my most* resilient *servant: what in the* hell *just happened?*"

 Oh.
 He totally did remember the other timeline.
-"You remember?" she asked him carefully.
+"You remember the reset?" she asked him carefully.

 "*How could I not remember the loss of my Forest, and the brat judging everyone's existence?
 And that, that... place.
 But oh look, it's as if none of that ever happened.*" He twisted his form toward the viewport, glancing out toward the planet below them.